jp64k/copilot-go/README.md

 ## FAQ
 **Do I need a GitHub Copilot or Ollama subscription?**
-No — this replaces Ollama Cloud entirely.
+No, this replaces Ollama Cloud entirely.
 You only need an OpenCode Go subscription.
 No separate Ollama account, no extra Copilot plan.

 **Do I need Ollama installed?**
-No — this replaces it.
+No, this replaces it.

 **Does this work with VS Code?**
-No — this doesn't work in VS Code yet.
+No, this doesn't work in VS Code yet.
 It wasn't a priority since there are already enough VS Code alternatives.

 **Is my API key safe?**
-The key is stored locally in `.opencode_go_key` (git-ignored) and never leaves your machine except to authenticate with opencode.ai.
+Yes, the key is stored locally in `.opencode_go_key` (git-ignored) and never leaves your machine except to authenticate with opencode.ai.

-## Optional Arguments
+## Optional: Arguments

 ```powershell
 .\proxy.ps1                # start normally